 Goeth is the commandant of Plaszow, the dreadful labor camp near Cracow to which thousands of Jews from the city, including Schindler’s workers, were dispatched.
-We learn a good deal less about him from the film than we do from the documentary novel by Thomas Keneally on which the film is based.^* It is to Keneally that we have to go if we want to find out about his early background, his education, his marriages, his cultural pretensions, the bizarre hatred he nourished for engineers—and about the full extent of his sadism, which was even more monstrous than anything we are shown on the screen.
+We learn a good deal less about him from the film than we do from the documentary novel by Thomas Keneally on which the film is based.* (Even the best movies can’t compete with books when it comes to conveying information.)
+It is to Keneally that we have to go if we want to find out about his early background, his education, his marriages, his cultural pretensions, the bizarre hatred he nourished for engineers—and about the full extent of his sadism, which was even more monstrous than anything we are shown on the screen.
 But to make up for this, the film sets the man vividly before us.
 Along with his savagery, the actor who plays him, Ralph Fiennes, conveys the sinister softness, and the touch of madness—though we shouldn’t read too much into this last.
 As somebody once said of somebody else, his evil isn’t a product of his insanity; on the contrary, his insanity is one of the aspects of his evil.

 Fiennes is also good—as is the whole film—at bringing out the strong element of malevolent glee that so often accompanied Nazi atrocities.
 There is one especially revolting scene, where Goeth and his underlings shake with helpless laughter at the antics (as they suppose) of Schindler, who is trying to alleviate the agony of the sweltering victims being sent off to Auschwitz by hosing water into the cattle-trucks in which they are penned.
 And there are many lesser reminders of how much “humor” there was in the Holocaust, on the part of those who carried it out.
 You sometimes feel they saw the whole thing as a filthy joke—the filthiest (and most exciting) conceivable.